 - Significant publications/communications targeted to beneficiaries, enrollees, applicants, members or the public, except small sized-communications - Conspicuous locations where SWMBH interacts with the public - A conspicuous location on the SWMBH website accessible from the SWMBH home page.

-Taglines in the top 2 LEP languages in Michigan will be posted in conspicuously visible font size in significant communications/publications that are small-sized (postcards, tri-fold brochures).
+Taglines in the prevalent languages in the SWMBH region will be posted in conspicuously visible font size in significant communications/publications that are smallsized (postcards, tri-fold brochures).

 Translation of Written Materials